 903 Recycling Grants are only available to counties and reimburses 50% of the salary, benefits and expenses of the County Recycling Coordinator.
-Berks County and the Authority have received \$828,835 since 2003.
-In 2021, the Authority received reimbursement in the amount of \$71,172, covering 50% of eligible expenses incurred in 2019.
+Our Executive Director also serves as the County Recycling Coordinator for Berks County.
+Berks County and the Authority have received \$ 900,511 since 2003.
+In 2022, the Authority received reimbursement in the amount of \$71,676 covering 50% of eligible expenses incurred in 2021.